 According to The Menopause Charity, women over the age of 50 are the fastest growing group in the UK workforce.
-Therefore, the arrival of World Menopause Day on Tuesday 18 October should prompt employers to review their existing policies, ensuring more is done to support individuals that are experiencing symptoms.
+Therefore, World Menopause Day on Friday 18 October 2024 should have prompted employers to review their existing policies, ensuring more is done to support individuals that are experiencing symptoms.

 The Chartered Institute of Personnel and Development (‘CIPD’) has conducted surveys into the type of menopause symptoms being experienced and their impact upon individuals at work both in 2019 and 2023.
 The surveys also considered the ways in which employers can support individuals experiencing menopause symptoms, and the importance of such support in improving working conditions for individuals.